 Most actions are studies, assessments or reviews, further modifications may result from these.
 No major design modifications currently arise from the studies, asides from the filtered containment venting, which is currently under consideration.
-Soon after the Fukushima accident, additional backup equipment was purchased and passive autocatalytic recombiners were installed at Sizewell B.
+Soon after the Fukushima accident, additional backup equipment was purchased and passive autocatalytic recombiners are being installed at Sizewell B in April 2013.
+For the Wylfa Magnox reactor actions were taken to realise safety benefits with short implementation times, noting that extended actions would surpass the remaining life time.